AndreasChristensen89/project-three-python/README.md

 * import gspread & from google.oauth2.service_account import Credentials - used for the API setup

 ### Hosting and Development
-GitHub was used to host the repository, GitPot was used for development and version control, and Heroku was used to deploy site.
+GitHub was used to host the repository, Gitpod was used for development and version control, and Heroku was used to deploy site.

 ## Setting up API
 Battleship is connected to a Google Sheet.
-From here players are able to extract data, and after a win they are able to upload data to it.
+From here players can extract data, and after a win they are able to upload data to it.

 ### How to set up the API
-IMPORTANT: Information below may not be releveant due to possible future updates from Google
+IMPORTANT: Information below may not be relevant due to possible future updates from Google
 * Create a Google Sheet with your personal Google account
 * Go to Google Cloud Platform: https://console.cloud.google.com/
 * Press "Create new project" -> give it a name -> create -> Select "Select project"